jlauinger/master-of-science/code/evaluation/other-linters-comparison/other-linters-comparison.md

 **go vet**:

+Any vet message:

+[tp] lines that were flagged by geiger and vet (any message): 219 [fn] lines that were not flagged by vet: 76738
+[fp] lines that were flagged by vet (any message) but not geigered: 31224

+Only the vet message that is related (unsafeptr):

 [tp] lines that were flagged by geiger and vet (unsafeptr): 213 [fn] lines that were not flagged by vet: 76744
 [fp] lines that were flagged by vet (unsafeptr) but not geigered: 0